 While there are a lot of great college search resources online, don’t overlook guidebooks, which can also be effective tools to help you start your research.
-In my work counseling students, I often turn to the Fiske Guide to Colleges and The Princeton Review’s The Best 365 Colleges.
-Both gather information like score ranges, size and location, but, more importantly, they also provide students’ perspective and insights.
-Try to buy the latest version of the guides to make sure you are working with the most current information.
+In my work counseling students, I often turn to the Fiske Guide to Colleges.
+It gathers information like score ranges, size and location, but, more importantly, it also provides students’ perspective and insights.
+Try to buy the latest version of the guide to make sure you are working with the most current information.
 And remember—you may see differences of opinion in college guidebooks.
 Never rely on one source for accurate information, especially when reviewing the ratings of departments within a college.
 Instead, compare sources to look for trends in the information you are gathering.

 - Let them come to you